george-language/george-language.github.io/book/chapter3.2.md

 }
 ```

-A classic example is a game loop that runs while the game is active:
+A classic example may be a game loop that runs while the game is active:

 ```glang
 while game_is_running() {